SSGS RULES AND REGULATIONS

 -complaints about anyone competing in SSGS events.

-The Society has a Disciplinary Committee which has the power to act in the name of the Society and determine disciplinary issues coming before it.The Committee shall consist of four members, normally the Captain, Vice Captain and two committee members.
-Individual committee members may ask to be excused on grounds of friendship with a member or complainer or any other relevant reason e.g. bias, previous incidents.
+The Society has a Disciplinary Committee which has the power to act in the name of the Society and determine disciplinary issues coming before it.The Committee shall consist of four members, normally the Secretary, Competitions Secretary and two committee members.
+Individual committee members may ask to be excused on grounds of friendship with a member or complainer or any other relevant reason, e.g. bias, previous incidents.

 The Society has appointed an Appeals Committee to consider any competent appeal.
-This committee will number three, namely Gordon Doig (Chairman), William Erskine and David J Miller.
+This committee will number three, namely Ronnie Clark (Chairman), William Erskine and David J Miller.
 No member of the Appeals Committee can be involved in the relevant disciplinary committee.

 Both Committees shall appoint a chairman.

-Any complaint about a member must be made in writing by the complainer and sent or handed to the Secretary or Captain.
-It must be signed and dated.
+Any complaint about a member must be made in writing by the complainer and sent or handed to the Secretary or Chairman, and it must be signed and dated.
 It should specify details of the alleged incident and, if appropriate, the code of behaviour breached.

 Disciplinary and appeals meeting shall be fully minuted by the Secretary or other nominated person.